vestrel00/contacts-android/docs/customdata/query-custom-data.md

 .orderBy(HandleNameFields.Handle.asc())
 ```

-The `Query` and `BroadQuery` APIs provides an `orderBy` function that only takes in fields from
+The `Query`, `BroadQuery`, and `RawContactsQuery` APIs provides an `orderBy` function that only
-the Contacts table, not data.
-So there is no custom data, or native data, support for this.
+takes in fields from the Contacts/RawContacts table, not the Data table.
+So there is no custom
+data, or native data, support for this.

 The `ProfileQuery` API does not provide an `orderBy` function as there can only be at most one
 profile Contact on the device.